-- Neutral circuit IS electrically connected to the frame/ground of the generator. - The generator system ground connects lower frame crossmember below the alternator.
-The system ground is connected to the AC neutral wire. - See your Specifications section for specified type of grounding.
+Neutral circuit IS electrically connected to the frame/ground of the generator.
+The generator system ground connects lower frame crossmember below the alternator.
+The system ground is connected to the AC neutral wire.

 OPERATION

 Generator Location

 NEVER operate the generator inside any building, garage, basement, crawlspace, shed, enclosure or compartment, including a generator compartment of a recreational vehicle.